Om-Shandilya/resume-matcher/README.md

 This repo does **not** include the `Resume.csv` dataset due to file size limits.

 To use this project:
-1. Download the dataset manually from [Kaggle](https://www.kaggle.com/datasets/snehaanbhawal/resume-dataset)
+1. Download the datasets manually:
+   ↳ Resume dataset used for training [Kaggle](https://www.kaggle.com/datasets/snehaanbhawal/resume-dataset) ↳ Job dataset used for training [Kaggle](https://www.kaggle.com/datasets/ravindrasinghrana/job-description-dataset?select=job_descriptions.csv)
 2. Place it in the `data/raw/resumes` directory.
 3. You're good to go!